5l1v3r1/pragmash/SPECIFICATION.md

 # Blocks

-The `{` and `}` tokens \(also known as curly braces\) are essential to pragmash because they define blocks of code.
-Note, however, that a piece of pragmash code may contain curly braces inside of strings, command names, or comments.
+The `{` and `}` tokens \(also known as curly braces\) are used in pragmash to define blocks of code.
+Note, however, that a pragmash script may contain curly braces inside of strings, command names, or comments.
 In these cases, curly braces are treated as regular characters.
-Curly braces only denote blocks of code when they are situated correctly.
+Curly braces only denote blocks of code when they are situated correctly \(i.e. when they appear on lines in the proper places after the proper keywords\).
 In these cases, every `{` must be the last character on a logical line and every `}` must be the first character on a logical line.
-Blocks of code can also be nested, such as in this case:
+Blocks of code can be nested, such as in this case:

     if a {
       while b {
         # something here
       }
+    }

+If text comes after a `}` on a logical line, there must be at least one whitespace character before the text after the `}`.
+On a line which begins a block, the trailing `{` must be preceded by at least one whitespace character.

+Here are some examples of **invalid** block syntax:

+    # Invalid because no space before {
+    if $a{
+    }

+    # Invalid because no space after }
+    if $a {
+    }else {
+    }

+    # Invalid because { is on a different logical line than the if token.
+    if $a
+    {
+        puts hey
     }

 # Strings